 Twitching after brain injury could be a sign of spasticity.
 But there are also other reasons your muscles could be twitching.
 In some cases, muscle twitching can actually be a positive indicator of recovery.

-Causes of Twitching After Brain Injury
+Causes of Twitching After Head Injury

 There are many possible causes of twitching after brain injury, not all of which are negative.